Staff

 It has been a joy to be curious, question and create with children for over 30 years.
 A highlight of these experiences includes many years as a Special Education Paraprofessional working in inclusive classrooms for Denver Public Schools.
 In this role I specialized in facilitating social interactions and developing communication strategies for students with significant support needs who did not use spoken language.
 It has also been a pleasure to teach ceramics, multimedia and puppet workshops for various ages and abilities.
 Exploring nature, hiking the gorgeous trails of Colorado, sewing and sculpting are among my favorite activities.
 I live in North Boulder with my partner Tres and cat Oscar.
 I’m very happy to be continuing my journey with the The Patchwork School community.
 Every year brings new opportunities to grow, learn and enrich relationships alongside wonderful colleagues, students and families.

-Carol Finer- Preschool Teacher
+Carol Finer- Toddler Teacher

 I was born and raised in Philadelphia in a loving family, with a younger brother and sister, and a father who was a revered teacher for 50 years into his 80s, and in whose footsteps I try hard to follow!
 As a family we spent a lot of time together outdoors, and I continue to love outdoor activities.
 I now live in Broomfield, CO to be with my daughter and son-in-law.
 I love to spend time with them, as well ski (my passion), hike, play pickle ball, do watercolor painting (as well as cut my own mats and do the framing), play the piano and read.